kaysalawu/azure-network-terraform/4-general/01-ipsec-over-er/README.md

 ## Prerequisites

 Ensure you meet all requirements in the [prerequisites](../../prerequisites/README.md) before proceeding.
+You will need a Megaport account to deploy the lab.

 > **NOTE**: You need to have an active [megaport](https://www.megaport.com/) account.
 You will need to supply the megaport credentials in order to deploy the lab:
 * `megaport_access_key`